PickYourOwn.org

 How to Freeze Strawberries!

-(Also works for blueberries, blackberries, raspberries, gooseberries, tayberries, loganberries, saskatoons, cranberries, marionberries, boysenberries, etc.)
+strawberries in a ziploc freezer bag(also works for blackberries, raspberries, gooseberries, tayberries, loganberries, saskatoons, cranberries, marionberries, boysenberries, etc.)

 PDF print version

 If you like strawberries in the winter, for cobblers, dessert, or just in a bowl; just imagine how good it would taste if you had picked a couple of quarts fresh or bought a them from a farm stand and then quickly froze them at home!
 It is also one of the simplest ways to put up a fruit for the winter.
 Here's how to do it, complete instructions in easy steps and completely illustrated.
 Your own frozen strawberries will taste MUCH better than anything you've ever had from a store.
-I'm using blueberries as an example, but this same process works exactly the same for any other strawberries listed above.
-Strawberries are different in that you must remove the hulls (the green cap) after washing, but otherwise the same.
+Strawberries are different in that you must remove the hulls (the green cap) after washing, but otherwise the same as other berries.
 See this page for easy strawberry jam and preserves recipes and complete directions.
+To freeze blueberries, see this page (there are a few differences).

 Ingredients